javalite/javalite-site/content/src/activejdbc/app-config.md

 ```

+> If you are using Maven, then the location will be: `src/main/resources/app_config`.

 Global property file will always be loaded, while others will be loaded depending on the value of `ACTIVE_ENV`` environment variable.